Wings (1927) Directed by William A. Wellman. Richard Arlen, Charles “Buddy” Rogers, Clara Bow, Jobyna Ralston (139 min.)

 Ever wondered what it would be like to fly in a WWI biplane?
 To zoom in a dogfight, shoot down enemy balloons, chase down the general’s staff car, watch the clouds spiral around your plane in a deadly tailspin?
 Layfayette Flying Corps veteran Wellman bolted cameras on the noses of barnstorming crates for the ultimate “you are there” experience.
 Two pals are in love with the same girl (but not red-hot honey Clara Bow) in Oscar’s first “Best Picture.”
 First, a special treat: Buster Keaton takes the air in “The Balloonatic.”
 Live piano accompaniment by Maestro David Drazin.

 Wings is a rip-snorting adventure movie, the best ever made about aerial combat in The Great War.
 John Monk Saunders, who wrote the story, and William Wellman, the director, were both air war veterans, and were chosen for their ability to convey their war experiences to the audience.
 Saunders was a Rhodes Scholar and former 2nd Lieutenant in the aviation division of the Army Signal Corps.
 “Wild Bill” Wellman was rowdy, short-tempered and foul-mouthed.
 He had been a member of the Layfayette Flying Corps between December 1917 and March 1918 and shot down three enemy aircraft, winning the Croix de Guerre before being downed himself.
 After the war, he taught flying and barnstormed in air shows performing feats like wing walking.
 He’d met Douglas Fairbanks when Doug was still a stage performer, and Fairbanks gave him his first job in the movies–as an actor.
 But, he wanted to direct and worked his way up through the studio, starting as a messenger.
 It was his experience in the war that gained him the chance to direct the biggest super production Paramount had ever attempted.
 He made a number of famous pictures including Public Enemy with James Cagney and the original A Star is Born.
-But, even his less well known films like Night Nurse, Love is a Racket, So Big and The Purchase Price are worth watching for his directorial skill and imagination.
+Even his less well-known films like Night Nurse, Love is a Racket, So Big and The Purchase Price are worth watching for his directorial skill and imagination.

 Saunders convinced the US War Department to cooperate, lending men and materiel, as long as the government had approval of the final product.
 Paramount insured all participants and paid for all damage, structuring the film as a virtual training exercise for the military.
-The military donated $16 million in supplies, a good investment since a succesful film would be the best recruitment tool their money could buy.
+The military donated $16 million in supplies, a good investment since a successful film would be the best recruitment tool their money could buy.
 Usually, when there are airplane scenes in a movie, there is a long shot of flying planes, and then close-ups shot on the ground against the sky (or later, using a projected background).
 There would be no faking in Wings.
 If you saw somebody flying a plane, they would be in the air.
 Cameras were bolted to a mount shaped like a saddle, which then was strapped to the body of the plane.
 The planes were extremely light, and the added weight of the camera created an additional danger of a crash.
 The actors had to emote, without a windshield, at heights up to 11,000 ft.

 Kevin Brownlow recounted in The War, the West and the Wilderness, “One trick aroused widespread comment, and for a while Paramount refused to admit how it was done (the front office probably didn’t know).
 Frank Clarke, playing a German, was instructed to go up to 6000 feet, then come swirling down, his plane on fire and out of control.
 This was not so hard to do in a long shot.
-What astounded audiences–and technicians–was the fact that the camera stayed on him in close-up, the clouds wheeling behind him He reached the required height, switched on the camera, jerked as though hit by a bullet, opened his mouth to release a gush of theatrical blood, released a gate in a box containing lampblack (for smoke), let go of the stick, and kicked the plane into a tailspin with his foot.
+What astounded audiences–and technicians–was the fact that the camera stayed on him in close-up, the clouds wheeling behind him.
+He reached the required height, switched on the camera, jerked as though hit by a bullet, opened his mouth to release a gush of theatrical blood, released a gate in a box containing lampblack (for smoke), let go of the stick, and kicked the plane into a tailspin with his foot.
 Aviators acknowledged this to be one of the toughest stunts on record–to sit limp and useless while your plane does the one thing you have been trained to avoid.”

 Wings had a $2 million budget in excess of the military investment and used thousands of soldiers, almost all the existing army pursuit aircraft, and the top rank of military fliers; several of the pilots in Wings became generals in World War II.
 The war scenes were filmed outside of San Antonio, Texas, near Army bases and airfields.
 The recreation of the battle of St. Mihiel was done by the 2nd Division, which had actually fought the battle in the war.
 Wellman spent ten days rehearsing between 3500-5000 troops and 60 planes while waiting for the sky to clear.
 One of the director’s close friends had been killed in the battle, and it was recreated so faithfully that Wellman, flying over it in his own plane, felt ill and said, “God–I’m back in France.”
 You can see Wellman in the battle scene.
 He’s shot, and the title reads “Atta boy.
 Them buzzards are some good after all.”